ironsilk/mSquaredPlex/readme.md

 ## Deployment:

+1. Assign a local static ip to your server.
+2. (PLEX, NEWSLETTER) Get a static public domain name (free on RDS from account).
+3. (NEWSLETTER) open port 9092.
+4. (PLEX) open port 32400.
+5. (PLEX) get PLEX token: https://digiex.net/threads/plex-guide-step-by-step-getting-plex-token.15402/
+6. OMDB and TMDB API keys(are both free).
+7. Clone repo on server
+8. If you're not planning to use PLEX:
+   - Delete plex service from docker-compose.yml
+9. If you don't want the NEWSLETTER function at all:
+   - Delete the newsletter service from docker-compose.yml
-1. You'll first need an .env file in the root folder.
-An example has been provided as **env_example**.
+10. Create a .env file in the root folder.
+A template has been provided as **env_example**.
 Careful for all `=` signs not to have spaces between key and value: `HOST=localhost` is ok while this is not: `HOST = localhost`.
-2. Git clone repo on server
+   Fill in everything.
-3. Run `sudo docker-compose -f docker_compose_MAINSTACK.yml up -d --build`.
+11. Run `sudo docker-compose up -d --build`.
 Flags: -d means `detached`, `--build` will rebuild images from scratch.
-4. Haven't yet found a better way...
-These changes will persist during the next docker restarts but we need to make them manually right now.
-Need to stop the `transmission container`, go where you've defined `TRANSMISSION_FILES_LOCATION` environment variable and change the following settings in `settings.json`:
-   - "script-torrent-done-enabled" -> true
-   - "script-torrent-done-filename" -> "/torr_finished_routine.sh"'
-   - "incomplete-dir-enabled" -> false

-## CONFIGURATION

-1.
+12. Docker-compose also contains PgAdmin (to check out the database).
+It can be removed.
+13. Recommend using Portrainer to manage docker containers.

 ## COMMANDS

-1. Start all services:
+1. Start all services (rebuild them):

-`sudo docker-compose -f docker-compose_MAINSTACK.yml up -d --build --remove-orphans`
+`sudo docker-compose up -d --build --remove-orphans`

 2. Stop all services:

-`sudo docker-compose -f docker-compose_MAINSTACK.yml down`
+`sudo docker-compose down`

 3. Recreate one service

 `sudo docker-compose up --build --force-recreate --no-deps -d filelist_service` `sudo docker-compose up --build --force-recreate --no-deps -d postgres_db`

-### In order to solve TRANSMISSION configuration problem:

-This is not gonna be easy. https://github.com/linuxserver/docker-mods

-1. Create a public repo on dockerhub, mine is mikael6/just_fun:transmission_mod
-2. `docker build -t mikael6/just_fun:transmission_mod` when you're in the folder `transmission_mod`
-3. `docker push mikael6/just_fun:transmission_mod`
-4. So right now you have a mod which is going to change the `defaults.json` used by transmission on startup.
-5. You need to create this container:

-`docker create --name=test -e PUID=1000 -e PGID=1000 -e DOCKER_MODS=mikael6/just_fun:transmission_mod --restart unless-stopped linuxserver/transmission`
-It will return a container ID
-6. `docker start {ID}` that ID.
-You can open a CLI into the container and use `cat defaults/settings.json` and `cat config/settings.json` to see that your configs have been saved.